 Jerusalem Jackson Greer is a writer, speaker, retreat leader, and urban farm-gal.
 She lives with her family in central Arkansas at the crossroads of beauty and mess.
 Together they are attempting to live a slower version of modern life.
 She blogs about her experiences, her book, A Homemade Year: The Blessings of Cooking, Crafting, and Coming Together, and more at jerusalemgreer.com

-Jay C. Grelen spent thirty-five years at ten newspapers, including stints at the Denver Post, the Oklahoman and the Mobile Register.
-He left after ten years at the Arkansas Democrat-Gazette, which published his thrice-weekly Sweet Tea column.
-He and his wife, Sloane, live in Maumelle, Arkansas, where he pursues his storytelling, sweet-tea making, and pressure-washing enterprises.
+Jay C. Grelen spent thirty-five years at ten newspapers, including stints at the Denver Post, the Daily Oklahoman and the Mobile Register.
+He spent ten years at the Arkansas Democrat-Gazette, which published his thrice-weekly Sweet Tea column.
 His new book is Sweet Tea Tales.

-Cindy Grisham is a native of the Missouri Ozarks who now calls Arkansas home.
-She loves eating and talking about food.
+Cindy Grisham loves eating and talking about food.
 She wrote A Savory History of Arkansas Delta Food: Pot Likker, Coon Suppers, and Chocolate Gravy.
-This former police officer has learned that if police cars are parked outside, it is a good place to eat, and now works as an independent historian and genealogist based in Benton, Arkansas.
-Sponsored by Department of Arkansas Heritage.
+This former police officer now works as an independent historian and genealogist based in Benton, Arkansas.
+Sponsored by the Department of Arkansas Heritage.

 Ethan Hauser recently released his debut novel, The Measures Between Us.
 His short fiction has been published in Esquire, Playboy, and New Stories From the South: The Year's Best, 2005.
 He is a freelance editor in New York and also writes nonfiction for the New York Times.

 Cary Holladay is the author of seven volumes of fiction.
 Much of her work draws on the history, culture, and folklore of her native Virginia.
 Her recent books include Horse People: Stories and The Deer in the Mirror.
+She is currently working on a novel about the pirate Blackbeard.
 The recipient of an O. Henry Prize and an NEA Fellowship, she and her husband, the writer John Bensko, teach at the University of Memphis.

 Suzanne Hudson is the prize-winning author of two novels, In a Temple of Trees and In the Dark of the Moon.
 Her short fiction has been widely anthologized, and her short story collection Opposable Thumbs was a finalist for a John Gardner Fiction Book Award.
 Her new collection is All the Way to Memphis, and a story by the same name is featured in The Shoe Burnin’: Stories of Southern Soul.
 She lives near Fairhope, Alabama.
 Sponsored by River’s Edge Media.